 Other great flies for steelhead include:

-It’s one thing to have a good fly on, it’s another thing to fish it well.
-First, make sure you have the right size leader.
+That is why I tell my clients that “it’s one thing to have a good fly on, it’s another thing to fish it well enough to consistently catch steelhead.”

 If you want to see my leader set up go to my page on Steelhead Leaders: Best Float Leader And 2 Proven Setups